Woody Point

 Educational outcomes in Woody Point fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's educational profile is notable regionally, with university qualification rates of 23.1% among residents aged 15+, surpassing the SA4 region average of 14.9%.
+The area's educational profile is notable regionally, with university qualification rates at 23.1% of residents aged 15+, surpassing the SA4 region average of 14.9%.
 Bachelor degrees are most prevalent at 14.5%, followed by postgraduate qualifications (5.0%) and graduate diplomas (3.6%).
-Vocational credentials are prominent, with 40.2% of residents aged 15+ holding such qualifications – advanced diplomas account for 12.1% and certificates for 28.1%.
+Vocational credentials are held by 40.2% of residents aged 15+, with advanced diplomas at 12.1% and certificates at 28.1%.

-A significant 20.9% of the population is actively engaged in formal education, including 6.9% in primary education, 5.6% in secondary education, and 3.7% pursuing tertiary education.
+A significant 20.9% of the population is currently engaged in formal education, including 6.9% in primary, 5.6% in secondary, and 3.7% pursuing tertiary education.

 Frequently Asked Questions - Education